AsyncAlgoTrading/algo-coin/README.md

 There are also a variety of optional methods for more granular control over risk/execution/backtesting, such as `slippage`, `transactionCost`, `onHalt`, `onContinue`, etc.

 ### Backtesting
 An instance of `TradingStrategy` class is able to run live or against a set of historical trade/quote data.
-When instantiating a `TradingEngine` object with a `TradingEngineConfig` object, the `TradingEngineConfig` has a `type` which can be set to `live`, `sandbox`, or `backtest`.
+When instantiating a `TradingEngine` object with a `TradingEngineConfig` object, the `TradingEngineConfig` has a `type` which can be set to:

+- `live` - live trading against the exchange
+- `simulation` - live trading against the exchange, but with order entry disabled
+- `sandbox` - live trading against the exchange's sandbox instance
+- `backtest` - offline trading against historical OHLCV data

 Some additional methods are then usable on the `TradingStrategy`, including the `onAnalyze` method which allows you to visualize algorithm performance.

-#### Getting Data
-Historical data is relatively sparse, but the provided `fetchdata.sh` script will help grab historical data from bitcoincharts.com.

 ### Sandboxes
 Currently only the Gemini sandbox is supported, the other exchanges have discontinued theirs.
 To run in sandbox, set `TradingEngineConfig.type` to Sandbox.

 ### Live Trading
 When you want to run live, set `TradingEngineConfig.type` to Live.
 You will want to become familiar with the risk and execution engines, as these control things like max drawdown, max risk accrual, execution eagerness, etc.

+### Simulation Trading
+When you want to run an algorithm live, but don't yet trust that it can make money, set `TradingEngineConfig.type` to simulation.
+This will let it run against real money, but disallow order entry.
+You can then set things like slippage and transaction costs as you would in a backtest.

 ---